 Leadership in today’s world of work may be more challenging than ever before, from navigating hybrid work schedules to living through a pandemic.
 It’s simply not enough to be an effective communicator with an open-door policy.

 Those qualities are still important, but no longer provide the complete package.
-With millennials projected to make up 50% of the global workforce in 2020 (and 2020 is knocking in our door) your leadership development program should include the modern skills required for today’s leaders to be successful while taking advantage of the unique qualities of millennial professionals.
+Since millennials made up 50% of the global workforce in 2020 and those numbers continue to grow, your leadership development program should include the modern skills required for today’s leaders to be successful while taking advantage of the unique qualities of millennial professionals.

 Essential skills for today's new leaders

 To build and compete for the next generation of talented leaders, here are seven skills every new leadership development program should build in their emerging leaders:

 Anticipate change.
 Long-term, bird's-eye-level thinking is often considered a skill that must be learned the hard way.
 After stumbling through enough bumps in the road, we start to see a pattern.
 Change has always been inevitable, but in today’s environment, the pace of change is accelerating.
 New leaders should learn early on that change is not only a reality but should be embraced as a catalyst for recalibration, growth, and team building.
 A leader who demonstrates confidence and flexibility in the face of disruption—both planned and unforeseen—will not only help their team weather change more successfully but will help foster these qualities in their employees, setting them up for success for the next change that’s around the corner.